dsmooke/readme-inception/README.md

 * An HTML document containing the information collected from the prompts should be constructed and written to the file system.
 Be sure to add some CSS styling to the document.

-* You’ll need the following tools and technologies to accomplish this:

-  * `fs` for writing to the file system

-  * `inquirer` for collecting user input

-  * String template literals for generating a string version of the HTML document before it is written to the file system

-  * Promises for handling asynchronous behavior

 ## Instructions